foxglove/foxglove-isaac-sim/README.md

 ## Using the Extension

 Once the extension is installed, enable it and open the extension tab under `Foxglove` > `Foxglove Extension` in the toolbar.
-A Foxglove server should be started automatically.
+A Foxglove server will be started automatically and remain open until this tab is closed.

 <img src="images/extension_tab.png" alt="Foxglove extension tab inside Isaac Sim" width="80%"><br>

+To visualize the data, simply click on "View in Foxglove" to directly connect to the WebSocket session.

-From your [Foxglove Dashboard](https://app.foxglove.dev/) in the desktop app or in a browser, open a new WebSocket connection to URL: `ws://localhost:<port>`, where `<port>` can be specified in the *Settings* menu of the extension tab (default is `8765`).
+Alternatively, from your [Foxglove Dashboard](https://app.foxglove.dev/), open a new WebSocket connection to URL: `ws://localhost:<port>`, where `<port>` can be specified in the *Settings* menu of the extension tab (default is `8765`).

 <img src="images/new_connection.png" alt="Opening a new connection in the Foxglove Dashboard" width="60%"><br>